jcqiao/Javascript_learning/interviews/React/React.md

 ### What's the Suspense Component and why we need it

-It's a special component that helps you handle loading a component or loads data.
-Suspense is helpful for components that take some time to fetch data it provides a better user experience to show a callback component like a loading spinner until the data is avaliable.
-It's also useful for lavily loading a component which lets us load only when it's needed
+The Suspense component in React is a special tool that helps manage loading states for things like fetching data or lazy-loading components.
+It improves the user experience by allowing you to show something like a loading spinner or a placeholder while waiting for content to load.
+Ikt makes your app feel more polished and seamless by handling delays in rendering without showing a blank screen.

 ## What's the ERROR BOUNDARY COMPONENT and what is it used for and why do we have it?